react-bootcamp/react-101/readme.md

 ## The "Open Wine Database" app

-during the workshop you will create a webapp to manage your favorite wines* !
+During the workshop you will create a webapp to manage your favorite wines* !
-The main feature of the app are
+The main features of the app are

-* List the wine by regions
+* List the wines by regions
 * Display the details of a specific wine
 * Like a wine
 * Add comments on a wine

-\* *Alcohol abuse is dangerous for health, consume with moderation;-)*
+\* *Alcohol abuse is dangerous for health, consume with moderation ;-)*

 <img
 src='https://github.com/react-bootcamp/react-101/raw/master/instructions/img/wine-app.png' width='800' alt='First run'>

 ## Technical requirements

-the technical requirements are the following
+The technical requirements are the following

 * Node (version 5.x or 6.x) with NPM (at least version 3.x)
 * Git